Structural Gaussian mixture vector autoregressive model with application to the asymmetric effects of monetary policy shocks: Introduction

-The effects of structural shocks depend on the initial values of the included variables, and they are also allowed to vary according to the sign and size of the shock due to possibly resulting regime-switches.
-Consequently, the (generalized) impulse response functions reflect the prevailing macroeconomic conditions that are transmitted to the regime-switching probabilities through the level, variability, and temporal dependence on the past observations.
-The impact matrix of the SGMVAR model is time-varying and constructed so that it captures the conditional heteroskedasticity of the reduced form error, thereby enabling to standardize the conditional variance of each structural shock to a constant.
+The effects of the structural shocks depend on the initial values of the included variables, and they are also allowed to vary according to the sign and size of the shock due to possibly resulting regime-switches.
+Consequently, the (generalized) impulse response functions reflect the prevailing macroeconomic conditions that are transmitted to the regime-switching probabilities through the level, variability, and temporal as well as contemporaneous dependence of the past observations.
+Because the shocks may have asymmetric effects with respect to their size, the conditional heteroskedasticity of the reduced form error needs to be controlled for.
+Therefore, the impact matrix of the SGMVAR model is time-varying and constructed so that it captures the conditional heteroskedasticity of the reduced form error, thereby enabling to standardize the conditional variance of each structural shock to a constant.
 The initial effects of a constant-sized structural shock are, hence, amplified according to the conditional variance of the reduced form error, also reflecting the prevailing state of the economy.

 Identification of the shocks requires that they are simultaneously orthogonalized in all regimes.
 We show that together with any constant standardization of the structural shock's conditional variance, this condition generally leads to a unique identification of the impact matrix up to ordering of its columns and changing all signs in a column.
 Thus, as long as one is willing to impose the assumption of a single (time-varying) impact matrix, the columns of the impact matrix unambiguously characterize the estimated impact effects of the shocks without further constraints.
 The identification does not, however, reveal which column of the impact matrix is related to which shock.
 Since the impact matrix is also subject to estimation error, further constraints may be needed for labelling the shocks.
 The constraints are testable, as they are overidentifying.